brightcr/typescript-unittest-demo/README.md

 ## Compiling typescript files:
     1. Add tsconfig.json file - configuration file for typescript
     2. Add gulp task to transpile typescript to javascript as below:
+        a.
+If gulp is not installed - install using `npm install -g gulp-cli`
-        a. `npm install --save-dev typescript gulp gulp-typescript`
+        b. `npm install --save-dev typescript gulp gulp-typescript`
-        b.
+        c.
 Add gulpfile.js and gulp taks to compile ts files.
 Watch task can be added to automatically compile ts files when changed

 ## Setting up Jasmine for unit test cases:
     1. `npm install --save-dev jasmine-core`